 In fall 2021, the district and the Assembly will establish a Pilot Program via an MOU for the spring 2022 and fall 2022 semesters.
 The Pilot Program will include a group of ten (10) counselors.
-Those selected for the Pilot Program shall be from a variety of departments with counseling services (e.g., EOPS, DSPS/SAS, Transfer, General, etc.) to review the feasibility of expanding remote counseling opportunities and the potential reduction of the thirty (30) hour on-ground requirements.
+Those selected for the Pilot Program shall be from a variety of departments with counseling services (e.g., EOPS, DSPS/SAS, Transfer, General, etc.) to review the feasibility of expanding remote counseling opportunities and the potential reduction of the thirty (30) hour on ground requirements.
 The dean may authorize up to 15 of the on-ground 30 hours to be conducted remotely, including student contact and preparation.
 The results of the Pilot Program will be available for discussions of a subsequent MOU for 2023-2024.
+Starting in 2024-2025, the results of the Pilot Program will be available for either party to use for a re-opener for Article C.2.5.